 See blogsite at www.splinter1.wordpress.com

-Using natural materials to combine the actions of fire, water, earth and air, they have created live sculptures that exist briefly as an event, and then recorded as photograph.
+Using natural materials to combine the actions of fire, water, earth and air, the five artists of Splinter group have created live sculptures that exist briefly as an event, and are recorded as photographs.

 Splinter group combines technique and artistic experience: working on new ideas together opened new routes of invention and enquiry for the artists.